TamasPalfi/User-stories/final.md

    - Node.js backend sends report and photo to Admins for further action

 ### 18. Member Forgets Password/Inputs Invalid Password
-Johnson wants to log into *Members Only*, but has forgotten his password.
+Johnson wants to log into *Members Only* but has forgotten his password.
 He will select the button "Forgot Password".
 This will redirect him to a different form on the *Members Only* website where he will fill enter the required fields of his email address and full name.
 Johnson will then be sent an email with a link to reset his password.
-Johnson will select the link, and be redirected to a *Members Only* webpage.
-He will be required to enter a new password in one textbox, and confirm his password in a second textbox.
+Johnson will select the link and be redirected to a *Members Only* webpage.
+He will be required to enter a new password in one textbox and confirm his password in a second textbox.
 He will then select "Submit".
-If the passwords match, Johnson's password is successfully changed and he is redirected to a webpage confirming successful password change.
+If the passwords match, Johnson's password is successfully changed, and he is redirected to a webpage confirming successful password change.
 - Non-functional Aspects:
    - Web Server receives form submission
    - Node.js backend receives login request and rejects credentials